HariSekhon/Knowledge-Base/drill.md

 User defined functions.

-Dynamic UDFs - jars in `$CLASSPATH` - configure a dir for users to drop jars in to
+- Dynamic UDFs - jars in `$CLASSPATH` - configure a dir for users to drop jars in to
-- manual UDFs - edit `module.conf`
+- Manual UDFs - edit `module.conf`
 - [Hive](hive.md) UDF jars

 ### Query Execution